MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/basic-web-app-content.md

 - The [Kudu dashboard][kudu] has several tools for monitoring and debugging your application.
 For more information, see [Azure Websites online tools you should know about][kudu] (blog post).
 You can reach the Kudu dashboard from the Azure portal.
 Open the blade for your app and click **Tools**, then click **Kudu**.
 - If you use Visual Studio, see the article [Troubleshoot a web app in Azure App Service using Visual Studio][troubleshoot-web-app] for debugging and troubleshooting tips.

-For more information, see the DevOps section in [Azure Well-Architected Framework][AAF-devops].
+For more information, see the DevOps section in [Azure Well-Architected Framework](../../framework/devops/overview.md).

 ## Security considerations

 This section lists security considerations that are specific to the Azure services described in this article.
 It's not a complete list of security best practices.
-For some additional security considerations, see [Secure an app in Azure App Service][app-service-security].
+For some additional security considerations, see [Secure an app in Azure App Service](/azure/app-service-web/web-sites-security).

 ### SQL Database auditing